-- List of at least three publications, noting the impact factor of the journals in which the papers were published.
+- List of at least three publications, noting in which journals the papers were published.

 - Research proposal (maximum 3 pages).

-- Letter of consent from a potential hosting supervisor at the Israeli university/universities the candidate is applying to.
+- Recommendation letter from the hosting supervisor at the Israeli university/universities to which the candidate is applying.

 - Three letters of recommendation, including a letter from the candidate’s PhD supervisor.
 If possible, one letter should be from a university other than the one where the candidate’s PhD was granted.